Principles Of Heliophysics: a textbook on the universal processes behind planetary habitability: On collisions and currents, and on neutrals and pickup ions

-(where the equations from Sect.~H-I:12.6 were rewritten to the above by using the expression for $\omega_{\rm e,i}$ below).
-For characteristic values of these conductivities in the terrestrial ionosphere, see Figure~H-I:12.5.
-Here, $M_{\rm e,i}=\omega_{\rm e,i}/\nu_{\rm e,i}$ are the electron and ion magnetizations, with $\omega_{\rm e,i}= |q_{\rm e,i}|B/m_{\rm e,i}c$ the electron and ion (with charge $q_{\rm i}$) gyro-frequencies around the field of strength $B$, $m_{\rm e,i}$ are the electron and ion masses, $\nu_{\rm en}$ and $\nu_{\rm in}$ the electron-neutral and ion-neutral collision frequencies.]
-The effect of the collisions is to rotate the net current from the direction of ${\bf E}$ at high altitudes towards the negative ${\bf E} \times {\bf B}$ direction at low altitudes. \activity{Work through Eqs.~(\ref{eq:condtensor}-\ref{eq:parallel}) to confirm that the effect of the collisions of charged particles in the ionosphere with the neutral thermospheric component is to rotate the net current from the direction of ${\bf E}$ at high altitudes towards the negative ${\bf E} \times {\bf B}$ direction at low altitudes.
-As the expressions assume ${\bf B}$ to be in the $z$ direction, you could chose ${\bf v}$ in the $x$ direction to describe a horizontal velocity near the geomagnetic pole.
-In that same coordinate system, what is the direction of the current at about 125\,km in the daytime terrestrial ionosphere where $\sigma_{\rm P} \approx \sigma_{\rm H}$ (see, {\em e.g.,} Fig.~H-I:12.5).} In the terrestrial ionosphere, the] current and dissipation reach a peak at the altitude where the Pedersen and Hall conductivities are equal, around 125\,km.
-For high-frequency currents, like those that may occur in the solar chromosphere, the dissipation may increase markedly (see Sect.~H-I:12.8).
-Note that $\sigma_{\rm P}$ is generally dominated by the ion term.''
+(where the equations from Sect.~I:12.6 were rewritten to the above by using the expression for $\omega_{\rm e,i}$ below).
+For characteristic values of these conductivities in the terrestrial ionosphere, see Figure~I:12.5.
+Here, $M_{\rm e,i}=\omega_{\rm e,i}/\nu_{\rm e,i}$ are the electron and ion \indexit{magnetization} magnetizations, with $\omega_{\rm e,i}= |q_{\rm e,i}|B/m_{\rm e,i}c$ the electron and ion (with charge $q_{\rm i}$) gyro-frequencies around the field of strength $B$, $m_{\rm e,i}$ are the electron and ion masses, $\nu_{\rm en}$ and $\nu_{\rm in}$ the electron-neutral and ion-neutral collision frequencies.]
+The effect of the collisions is to rotate the net current from the direction of ${\bf E}$ at high altitudes towards the negative ${\bf E} \times {\bf B}$ direction at low altitudes.
+In the terrestrial ionosphere, the] current and dissipation reach a peak at the altitude where the Pedersen and Hall conductivities are equal, around 125\,km.
+For high-frequency currents, like those that may occur in the solar chromosphere, the dissipation may increase markedly (see Sect.~I:12.8).
+Note that $\sigma_{\rm P}$ is generally dominated by the ion term.'' \sactivity{$\circledS$ {\em Show:} (a) Work through Eqs.~(\ref{eq:condtensor}-\ref{eq:parallel}) to confirm that the effect of the collisions of charged particles in the ionosphere with the neutral thermospheric component is to rotate the net current from the direction of ${\bf E}$ at high altitudes towards the negative ${\bf E} \times {\bf B}$ direction at low altitudes.
+As the expressions assume ${\bf B}$ to be in the $z$ direction, you could chose ${\bf v}$ in the $x$ direction to describe a horizontal velocity near the geomagnetic pole. (b) In that same coordinate system, what is the direction of the current at about 125\,km in the daytime terrestrial ionosphere where $\sigma_{\rm P} \approx \sigma_{\rm H}$ (see, {\em e.g.,} Fig.~I:12.5.
+Remember: figures from the printed books are accessible at \href{https://heliophysics.ucar.edu/resources}{https://heliophysics.ucar.edu/resources}). \mylabel{act:hallped} \solution{hallped}}